VMBS at McAllen

 Groundbreaking Research

-The new One Health space will support VMBS research teams that are exploring some of the greatest health concerns affecting the Rio Grande Valley and as a hub for:
+The new One Health space will support VMBS research teams that are exploring some of the greatest health concerns affecting the Rio Grande Valley and as a hub for advancing critical veterinary research across four key areas.

-- Faculty who are working to keep animals and Texans healthy statewide through research in transboundary diseases, including infectious diseases carried across the U.S.-Mexico border by ticks, mosquitoes, and other insects;
+who are working to keep animals and Texans healthy statewide through research in transboundary diseases, including infectious diseases carried across the U.S.-Mexico border by ticks, mosquitoes, and other insects.

-- Researchers who are working to ensure the health of livestock — through monitoring for potential exotic diseases, developing surveillance programs, and informing producers of potential biosafety concerns — which also ensures the safety of the food supply;
+who are working to ensure the health of livestock — through monitoring for potential exotic diseases, developing surveillance programs, and informing producers of potential biosafety concerns — which also ensures the safety of the food supply.

-- Studies that are examining both preexisting and newly emerging zoonotic diseases in the area.
-Like many rural areas of the state, the Rio Grande Valley suffers from a veterinary shortage, which makes it a hotbed for the infections that are transmissible between animals and humans; and
+that are examining both preexisting and newly emerging zoonotic diseases in the area.
+Like many rural areas of the state, the Rio Grande Valley suffers from a veterinary shortage, which makes it a hotbed for the infections that are transmissible between animals and humans.

-- Teams to work more efficiently by processing and analyzing samples on-site.
+to work more efficiently by processing and analyzing samples on-site

 Training Future Health Leaders